10 Best Screwball Comedy Movies

 (1944) — Cary Grant was a slapstick genius.
 He was raised on it in vaudeville.
 Too bad he hated this comédie noir gem.
 His countless facial expressions in this 1944 classic set the standard for the idyllic screwball comedy leading man.
 The story is such fun for the audience, it’s been a stage production favorite for decades.

 Arsenic and Old Lace was a new tale at the time of its release.
 Recently penned by Joseph Kesselring in 1939.
-It’s hard to believe a comedy this funny has an evil dark history rooted in a truth is stranger than fiction story which took place back in 1910.
+It’s hard to believe a comedy this funny has an evil dark history rooted in a truth is stranger than a fiction story that took place back in 1910.

 2His Girl Friday